FaizBastomi/termux-ohmyzsh/README.md

 # Termux-ohmyzsh

 A fork from [Cabbagec/termux-ohmyzsh](https://github.com/Cabbagec/termux-ohmyzsh).
-With my additional package and alias for `pkg`.
+With my additional alias for `pkg`.

-- Package
-    - git
-    - zsh
-    - nodejs
-    - proot-distro

 - Alias
     - pkgin (same as `pkg install`)